 The following are some of the core advantages of iris recognition:

 - Accuracy: Iris recognition is one of the best biometric modalities in terms of accuracy.
-The false acceptance rate and false rejection rate is very low in this modality, thus ensuring a higher rate of accuracy in its results.
+The false acceptance rate and the false rejection rate are very low in this modality, thus ensuring a higher rate of accuracy in its results.

 - Distance: Unlike retina scanning, iris scanning can be done from a normal distance.
-It is like taking a normal photo, which can be taken from the regular distance of taking pictures.
+It is like taking a normal photo, which can be taken from a regular distance of taking pictures.

-- Stable: Iris patterns remains stable throughout an individual’s life.
-It is protected by the body’s own mechanism.
+- Stable: Iris patterns remain stable throughout an individual’s life.
+The body’s own mechanism protects it.

 - Easy to use: Iris recognition system is plug & play compared to other modalities of biometric recognition.
 A person needs to stand still in front of the camera and the job is done instantly.
 It is a comfortable process for everyone.

-- Fast: With iris recognition system, a person can complete the process within just a few seconds.
+- Fast: With an Iris recognition system, a person can complete the process within just a few seconds.
 If the initial enrollment has taken place, it works faster than other modalities.
-From next enrolment, a camera will capture the iris, and then the matching system will work with the database and send the report instantly.
+From the next enrolment, a camera will capture the iris, and then the matching system will work with the database and send the report instantly.

 - Non-invasive: Iris recognition can be done with simple video technology.
 No use of laser technology is necessary to scan the iris making it a non-invasive technology altogether.

 - Hard to forge: The whole iris recognition system is difficult to forge by any means, making it simple and secure.
 This biometric modality is deployed in a lot of countries, but there are hardly any data breach records of this modality.